 £16.95 UK / $24.95 US / $32.95 CAN

 Nina Antonia discovered Johnny Thunders and The New York Dolls as a teenager and spent her formative years as a dedicated fan before starting work on this book in her twenties.
-Then, when Johnny and his manager read her early drafts, they decided she should make it an authorised biography and granted her unique access to Johnny’s life.
-As such, it begins by painting a historical portrait of Thunders and his early life and work before shifting into the present tense as Nina vividly describes her own experiences with the real-life Johnny and his associates.
+Then, when Johnny and his manager read her early drafts, they decided she should make it an authorised biography, granting her unique access to Johnny’s life.
+As such, it begins by painting a historical portrait of Thunders and his early life and work before shifting into the present tense as Nina vividly describes her own experiences with Johnny and his associates.

-Nina Antonia is a former music journalist who has contributed to Uncut, Mojo, Classic Rock, and Record Collector.
-Since Johnny Thunders: In Cold Blood was first published in 1987, she has written biographies of The New York Dolls and Peter Perrett of The Only Ones and has edited the diaries of The Libertines’ Pete Doherty.
+NINA ANTONIA is an author and journalist who has contributed to Uncut, Mojo, Classic Rock, and Record Collector.
+Since Johnny Thunders: In Cold Blood was first published in 1987, she has written biographies of The New York Dolls and Peter Perrett of The Only Ones and edited the diaries of The Libertines’ Pete Doherty.
 She has appeared on BBC Radio One and 6 Music, performed at spoken-word events, held a retrospective at the Barbican, and lectured on glam at the Tate Liverpool.
 She has also featured in various documentaries, including Danny Garcia’s poignant film Looking For Johnny.
 Johnny himself called her ‘the smartest chick I ever met’.